neos-modding-group/neos-modding-group.github.io/mods.md

 Fully configurable number key bindings for spawning arbitrary tools.
 You do not need to restart Neos to apply changes.

-The latest version is [2.0.0](https://github.com/zkxs/NeosDesktopToolShortcutRemapper/releases/tag/2.0.0)
+The latest version is [2.0.0](https://github.com/zkxs/NeosDesktopToolShortcutRemapper/releases/tag/2.0.0):

+- Internally rename mod from NeosDesktopToolShortcutRemapper to DesktopToolShortcutRemapper.
+- Add configuration system support.
+Config keys match Kazu's fork exactly, so you can seamlessly migrate.

 <!--net.kazu0617.desktoptoolshortcutremapper-->
 ### [DesktopToolShortcutRemapper (kazu's fork)](https://github.com/kazu0617/DesktopToolShortcutRemapper) by [kazu0617](https://github.com/kazu0617)